-The Sub-Fund's investment may pick from a wide range of UCITS and/or other UCIs, including exchange-traded funds (ETFs), in order to get indirect exposure to equity markets.
-The Sub-fund will regularly invest between 20% and 70% of its Net Asset Value in investment funds that pursue an equity-type of strategy.
+The Sub-Fund's net assets will be invested in equities of global issuers and/or UCITS and/or other UCIs, including exchange-traded funds (ETFs), pursuing an equity-type of strategy.
+The Sub-fund will regularly invest directly and indirectly between 10% and 70% of its Net Asset Value in equity and/or other equity-type of transferable securities.

-The remaining part of the Sub-Fund's portfolio will be invested directly and indirectly through other UCITS and/or other UCIs, including ETFs, in fixed income instruments issued by corporates, governments and sovereign/supranational entities essentially in OECD countries with a rating of at least investment grade without any limitation in terms of sector allocation.
-The investment process of the Sub-Fund will dynamically change the asset allocation adjusting on a flexible basis the equity and fixed income allocation on the basis of the target market evolution as well as of the macro and micro economic scenario evolution.
+The remaining part of the Sub-Fund's net assets will be invested directly and indirectly through other UCITS and/or other UCIs, including ETFs, in fixed income instruments issued by corporates, governments and sovereign/supranational entities essentially in OECD countries without any limitation in terms of sector allocation.